Here are the 12 best ab exercises to get a shredded core.

 Lie supine on a mat with your legs bent and feet flat on the floor.
 With your hands by your head or side, raise your upper torso slightly off the ground (below the halfway point of a sit-up), then bring your back down to touch the mat.

-The plate twist is another excellent movement for strengthening your obliques and upper and lower abs, improving your core strength and mobility.
+The plate twist is another one of the best ab exercises, it is an excellent movement for strengthening your obliques and upper and lower abs, improving your core strength and mobility.
 It’s a weighted movement performed with a plate, of course.

 Benefits of the Plate Twist